J-gonz-alt-3/DeveloperPortfolio-ReactJS_Tailwind_Vite/README.md

 # Project Afterthoughts

-So, I did complete the project, however I may go back and fix a couple functionally aspects of it here and there from time to time.
+This project is complete, however I will be editing the src folder, specifically the timeline.js file with any new updates/typo fixes I find!

-Right now, I'm a bit frustrated with the Contact button, so I think I'll start there as far as fixing it.
+I was a bit frustrated with the Contact button upon project completion, but after some code review I discovered I set the button type to "button" instead of its default value of "submit".
+This caused the button to do nothing upon someone clicking it, which is NOT what I wanted.
+I want users to view my portfolio and send me an email using the Contact Section of the page.
+(It works now so feel free to Contact Me!).

 But aside from that everything else is pretty decent.

 # Cool Project Features

-So what's really cool about this portfolio is the little Sun/Moon icon I have on the top right of the screen that will toggle Light/Dark Mode for my Portfolio.
+So what's really cool about this portfolio is the little Sun icon I have on the top right of the screen that will toggle Light/Dark Mode for my Portfolio.

 Go ahead and press it and see how it works!

-I'm really proud of this project because it's the first project I've created on my GitHub that is about me and not just a project to test my skills (not caring about the site data).
+I also created a Workflow for this project using GitHub so that any changes I make to the file in my local_repo, I just have to push it to my remote_repo and the GitHub workflow will compile a Build which is then used by Hostinger to display the most current src code for my Portfolio!